-Today’s competitive business environment is driving demand for greater speed and agility, which requires empowering your employees to collaborate with coworkers, customers and partners in real time.
-This is where team messaging comes in: compared with conventional texting and chat, it transforms communication into collaboration.
+Today’s competitive business environment is driving demand for greater speed and agility.
+This requires empowering your employees to collaborate with coworkers, customers and partners in real time.
+Team messaging allows this.
+Compared with conventional texting and chat, it transforms communication into collaboration.

-As the inbox snowballs, users respond to only a small fraction of their messages
+As the inbox snowballs, users respond to a small fraction of their messages.

 Do you have trouble keeping up with your email?
-According to Yahoo Labs, as the volume increases, people reply faster (47 minutes or less on average), with fewer words, and to only half of emails.
-When the load reaches over 100 emails a day, users response rate drops to only a small fraction of their messages — less than 5%.
+According to Yahoo Labs, as email volume increases, people reply faster, with fewer words, and to only half of emails.
+When the daily load reaches over 100 emails, users response rate drops to less than 5% of their messages.

-Email is still the dominant form of communication in most businesses.
-Employees still rely heavily on email and to collaborate with their teammates.
-However, while email has its place for longer or more formal communication between individuals, it lacks the immediacy of texting.
+Email is still the dominant form of communication in most businesses. and employees still rely heavily on email.
+However, while email has its place for longer or more formal communication, it lacks the immediacy of texting.
 Ninety percent of SMS texts are read within the first three seconds.
 Organisations cannot rely on email alone in the age of digital transformation.
 Today’s businesses need to communicate and collaborate better and faster so they can adapt to rapid change and increased competition.

 It is no wonder that people find better ways to communicate.
 Workplace collaboration software, also known as team messaging—combined with all the tools teams need to work together: chat; meetings; whiteboards; desktop share; and file share —is taking the enterprise communications world by storm.

-More than 8 in 10 workers have smartphones, and they have become impatient with anything less than the speed of SMS texting or having access to voice and video communications from anywhere.
+More than 8 in 10 workers have smartphones, and they have become impatient with anything less than the speed of SMS texting.
 Today’s knowledge workers have also grown up on social media, which emphasises a group form of communication that is very different from email, voice calling, or SMS texting.